The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Introduction

 Open pre-trained language models~\citep{grattafiori2024llama3herdmodels, team2025gemma, yang2025qwen3} combined with the efficiency and effectiveness of training parameter-efficient adapter modules like LoRA~\citep{hu2022lora} have made it remarkably cheap and easy to fine-tune language models.
 Such fine-tuning is often data-efficient~\citep{liu2022few,je2025efficiently,aghajanyan2021intrinsic}, producing a performant model on a target task even if only a few dozen examples are available.
 These adapters are frequently shared on model repositories like the Hugging Face model hub, where, for example, over 1,000 fine-tuned variants of the popular Llama 3.1 8B-Instruct model~\citep{grattafiori2024llama3herdmodels} are available.
 The widespread public availability of LoRAs has motivated research into \textit{recycling} LoRAs to improve performance on new, unseen tasks~\citep{huang2023lorahub,Yang2023AdaMergingAM,wu2023pi}.
 A common building block in these recycling methods is model merging~\citep{wortsman2022model, ilharco2023editing, yadav2023ties, matena2022merging}, where the parameters of constituent fine-tuned models are combined to produce a single model that (hopefully) retains the capabilities of the constituent models.
 One common way of recycling LoRAs to improve target-task performance is via ``adaptive merging'', where the per-model coefficients used during merging are tuned on a supervised task-specific dataset~\citep{Yang2023AdaMergingAM, huang2023lorahub, chronopoulou-etal-2023-adaptersoup}.

 Despite the rapidly growing interest in methods for recycling LoRAs~\citep{yadav2025a}, to the best of our knowledge, no past work has considered collections of user-contributed LoRAs found ``in the wild''.
-Instead, past work generally evaluates methods on a set of bespoke LoRAs that are trained through controlled fine-tuning on a curated set of target tasks.
-Our first aim in this study is to address this gap by using a pool of LoRAs directly recycled from user contributions to the Hugging Face Hub.
-This pool not only represents a much greater diversity in terms of datasets, training methods, and hyperparameters than has been considered in past work, but is also dramatically larger.
-We confirm that many of these recycled LoRAs, when used in isolation, can indeed improve the base model's performance on a diverse range of downstream tasks.
+Instead, past work generally evaluates methods on a set of bespoke LoRAs that are trained through controlled fine-tuning on a curated set of target tasks. \textbf{Our primary aim in this study is to address this gap by using a pool of LoRAs directly recycled from user contributions to the Hugging Face Hub.} This pool not only represents a much greater diversity in terms of datasets, training methods, and hyperparameters than has been considered in past work, but is also dramatically larger.
+Therefore, we seek answers for the following questions:

+\begin{enumerate} \item How effective is merging recycled LoRAs in realistic, data-constrained settings? \item When limited target-task data is available, to what extent can data-dependent adaptive merging of recycled LoRAs meaningfully outperform simple fine-tuning? \end{enumerate}

-We then undertake a large-scale evaluation of adaptive and non-adaptive merging methods on our real-world LoRA pool.
-To ensure reliability of results, we formalize a design space of adaptive merging methods and perform a thorough ablation study to uncover new methodological combinations.
-We again show that adaptive merging can improve performance over the base model, even when using real-world LoRAs.
-However, we highlight that adaptive merging methods often rely on a small labeled dataset for tuning the per-LoRA merging coefficients.
-This dataset can be used to train a small task-specific LoRA (as is done in some past work~\citep{wu2023pi}).
+We confirm that many of these recycled LoRAs, both used in isolation and merged with a selected pool of LoRAs, can indeed improve the base model's performance on a diverse range of downstream tasks.
+To ensure the reliability of results, we formalize a design space of adaptive merging methods and perform a thorough ablation study to uncover new methodological combinations.
+However, we highlight that adaptive merging methods typically tune per-LoRA merging coefficients using a small labeled target-task dataset, which can also be used to train a task-specific LoRA (as done in past works~\citep{wu2023pi}).
 We find that adaptive merging methods fail to produce meaningful and consistent improvements when compared to this target-task LoRA.